Discovering New Outsourcing Opportunities

 “Seeking to cut costs, companies from the US

-and other Western countries have hired about 170,000 workers in India for jobs
+and other Western countries have hired about 170,000 workers in India

 Information and communication technologies (ICT)